3 Excellent Ways: How to Clean Car Upholstery Yourself

 Upholstery with tight weaves has no raised fibers, which means that dirt and grime is embedded into the fabric.
 If you let dirt sit for too long on upholstery with a tight weave, then it will be impossible for all of the dirt to come out.

 It is therefore advised for you to clean up spills and messes as soon as they happen to prevent permanent stains.

 This also applies to carpets with tight weaves such as Berber carpets.

 If you are wondering what type of weave you have in your car, check out the following illustrations:

-How to Steam Clean Car DIY
+How To Steam Clean Car DIY

 - PRO TIP: Vacuum your car at least once a month to prevent the buildup of dirt and debris.
-As dirt and debris accumulates in the interior of your car, they embed in your carpets and upholstery making them tough to lift out.
+As dirt and debris accumulate in the interior of your car, they embed in your carpets and upholstery making them tough to lift out.
 Regular vacuum cleaning prevents this from happening.

 Many cars use a combination of materials in their interior (e.g. fabric floor mats, vinyl seats), and that is why the guide below shows you how to clean car upholstery based on your specific material type.

-How to Clean Fabric Upholstery
+How To Clean Fabric Upholstery